 Subsequently, he received an invitation with Maestro Valery Gergiev with the Mariinsky Orchestra and the London Philharmonic Orchestra.

-His innumerous competition successes are as follows: the International Competition in Cantù (1st prize, 2009), the International Stančić Competition in Zagreb (2nd prize and two special prizes, Croatia, 2011), and the Valsesia Musica International Competition in Italy (1st prize, 2014), Cidade de Ferrol competition in Spain (1st prize, 2015).
-The prize at the Allegro Vivo International Competition in San Marino shows his capacity not only as a soloist but also an avid chamber musician excelling in four hands.
-(Italy, 2008)
+His innumerous competition successes are as follows: International Competition in Cantù (1st prize, 2009), the International Stančić Competition in Zagreb (2nd prize and two special prizes, Croatia, 2011), and the Valsesia Musica International Competition in Italy (1st prize, 2014), Cidade de Ferrol competition in Spain (1st prize, 2015).
+The prize at the Allegro Vivo International Competition in San Marino shows his capacity not only as a soloist but also an avid chamber musician excelling in four hands with Vadym Kholodenko (Italy, 2008).

 Gugnin will be recording for Hyperion in 2018 preceded by a recent additional invitation by Piano Classics in 2017.
 He is very much in demand as a recording artist recordings of piano concertos by Shostakovich together with the State Academic Chamber Orchestra of Russia, (Delos International, 2007), music for piano duo iDuo (together with Vadim Kholodenko, Delos International, 2010) and a recital program from (Steinway & Sons) with the Pictures of the Exhibition raved by the public.
 The recording of Shostakovich concerti was used on the soundtrack of Steven Spielberg’s Oscar-winning film, ‘Bridge of spies’.
 Andrey has also recorded for TV and radio in Russia, The Netherlands, Croatia, Austria, Switzerland and the USA.

-Forthcoming engagements includes performances in Asia with the Wuhan Philharmonic, Bangkok Symphony; Orchestre de Chambre de Genève, Svetlanov State and Mariinsky Orchestras, London Philharmonic Orchestra, the West Australian Symphony Orchestra, and Jerusalem Camerata, among others.
-The 2107/18 season also features chamber music performances in Fribourg, Switzerland, the Malta Festival, Bard and Newport Festivals, USA; and concerts in the UK with violinist Tasmin Little.
-Andrey will be touring throughout Australia as the winner of the coveted Sydney International Competition.
+Forthcoming engagements includes performances in Asia with the Wuhan Philharmonic, Bangkok Symphony; Orchestre de Chambre de Genève, Svetlanov State and Mariinsky Orchestras, London Philharmonic Orchestra, the West Australian Symphony Orchestra, Australian Youth Orchestra and Jerusalem Camerata, among others.
+The 2107/18 season also features chamber music performances in Adelaide, Australia, the Malta Festival, Bard and Newport Festivals, USA; and concerts in the UK with violinist Tasmin Little.
+Andrey will be touring throughout Australia and New Zealand as the winner of the coveted Sydney International Competition.